Ariana is enthusiastic about beading and macrame. She enjoys sharing tips with other crafters.

 - Saw.
 You'll need to cut through the insulation board.
 A jigsaw makes this easy, but you can use a hand saw.

 - Sanding Sponge.
-The sanding sponge helps soften the cut edges and prevent the insulation from shedding.
+The sanding sponge helps soften the cut edges and prevents the insulation from shedding.

 - Glue.
 It's what holds all the pieces together.
 I use Gorilla Glue because it makes a very strong bond.
 When using it, remember that each side touching the glue needs to be slightly wet.
 Use this glue sparingly because it does expand.